ray-project/ray/doc/source/rllib/single-agent-episode.rst

 ------------------------------------

 The data in a :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` can exist in two states: non-finalized and finalized.
-A non-finalized episode stores its observations and other data items in plain python lists and appends new timestep data to these.
+A non-finalized episode stores its data items in plain python lists and appends new timestep data to these.
 In a finalized episode, these lists have been converted into (possibly complex) structures that have NumPy arrays at their leafs.
 Note that a "finalized" episode doesn't necessarily have to be terminated or truncated yet in the sense that the underlying RL environment declared the episode to be over (or has reached some